-Sharia law is the laws that are used to govern the lives of Muslims.
-These laws have been derived from multiple sources, including the Muslim holy book known as the Qur’an and the sayings of the prophet Muhammad from the Hadith.
+Sharia law is the set of laws used to govern the lives of Muslims.
+These laws are derived from multiple sources, including the Muslim holy book, the Qur’an, and the sayings of the prophet Muhammad from the Hadith.

-There are a number of countries that use Sharia law in full or in part.
+Several countries use Sharia law in full or in part.
 Those nations are: